supraja1024/git-statistics/README.md

 Enter the complete URL of any public github repository in the input box shown.

-You will get the statistics in a table below.
+Statistics will be displayed in a table below the input box.
 ```

 ## Solution Description